Breaking through Barriers: Denee’s Story

 When thinking about changing jobs, I was scared.
 But then it occurred to me.
 What do I have to lose?
 Thankfully, someone took a chance on me and was willing to be patient and help me succeed.
 It allowed me to enter a whole new career path.

 Denee found that many of the skills she built in her previous jobs were transferable.
 She was great at project management, customer service, communicating with a wide variety of people, and meeting deadlines.
 What was once an intimidating position, began to feel natural.
 As Denee broke down more barriers, she sought out a more competitive administrative position as a Blood Donor Relations Specialist at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.

 At this point in her career, Denee was thirsty to learn and grow.
 But, she knew there was something missing that held her back from advancing any further: she didn’t have a college degree.
 She decided to return to the Vermont Adult Learning Center, where she attained her GED, to start preparing for college by taking some math tutoring classes.
-She soon learned about Granite State College and their open admissions policy, which would allow her to become a student and start taking courses right away.
+She soon learned about our admissions policy, which would allow her to become a student and start taking courses right away.
 Even though she knew this was a good decision, there was still some apprehension.

 I couldn’t help but feel a little overwhelmed.
 All of my friends had just graduated college and I was about to start.
 I wondered, “Can I do this?
 Is it too late?”

 Even though it was outside of her comfort zone, Denee pushed forward and told herself to take one step at a time.
 One of her first classes was Introduction to Ethics, a course that’s required for her major in business.